psychopy/workshops/source/3days/day2/pavlovia.rst

 If a resource is defined through code rather than from a conditions file or component field then PsychoPy can fail to "prepare" for the eventuallity that resource is needed.
 In cases like this it is always a good idea to manually add any additional resources you might need to the *additional resources* section of the experiment settings when :ref:`additionalResources`.

-How do we fix errrors?
+How do we fix errors?
 ----------------------------------

 **Pre 2021.2.2**

-Before PsychoPy 2021.2, there were lot's of things that did not transpile smoothly from python to Javascript.
+Before PsychoPy 2021.2, there were lot's of things that did not transpile smoothly from python to JavaScript.
 If you update you will save alot of headaches.
-For these undefined errors we recommend looking at the `archived version of the crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ and adding a code component to the first routine where we "tell" javascript what we mean by providing the JS alternatives to anything undefined.
+For these undefined errors we recommend looking at the `archived version of the crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ and adding a code component to the first routine where we "tell" JavaScript what we mean by providing the JS alternatives to anything undefined.

 .. image:: /_images/JSsnippet.png
     :align: center